Fingertips/gm-ads/index.md

 ## Overview

-GaultMillau 2018 will include containers for two different ad elements:
+The GaultMillau 2018 app will include containers for two different ad elements:

 ### 1. Home banner

-The “Home banner” element is included at the bottom of the app’s home view.
+The “home banner” element is included at the bottom of the app’s home view.
 When the user taps this ad element, a pre-defined URL will open in Mobile Safari.

 Conceptually, this ad element can function as a “call to action” or a “start button” for the user to engage with a web-based experience outside of the app.

 ### 2. Editorial ad

-The “Editorial ad” element is included as a full page ad in the editorial content section of the app.
+The “editorial ad” element is included as a full page ad in the editorial content section of the app.

 Conceptually, this ad element functions in much the same way as a full-page magazine advertisement.

 ## Design consideration

-Each ad element will be loaded from a pre-defined URL in an iOS WebView when the user navigates to a view in the app that contains an ad element.
+Each ad element will be loaded from a pre-defined URL in an iOS WebView when the user navigates to a screen in the app that contains an ad element.

 ### Flexible containers requiring responsive design